gjoelbye/SPEED/README.md

 # SPEED
-# EEG Preprocessing Pipeline for Self-Supervised Learning (SPEED)
+# EEG Preprocessing Pipeline for Self-Supervised Learning

 ## Overview
 This repository contains the source code and resources for the paper "[SPEED: Scalable Preprocessing of EEG Data for Self-Supervised Learning](https://arxiv.org/abs/2408.08065)" presented at the 2024 IEEE International Workshop on Machine Learning for Signal Processing.
 The pipeline is designed to efficiently preprocess large-scale EEG data for self-supervised learning models, improving stability and performance on downstream tasks.